WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 The response blob from a B&A auction contains an HPKE encrypted message containing the information from [AuctionResult](https://github.com/privacysandbox/bidding-auction-servers/blob/main/api/bidding_auction_servers.proto#L193).
-This response has an encryption header like that used in OHTTP and serves as the response for the encryption context started by the `auctionBlob` from `navigator.getInterestGroupAdAuctionData`.
+This response has an encryption header like that used in OHTTP and serves as the response for the encryption context started by the `request` from `navigator.getInterestGroupAdAuctionData`.
-The response contains a framing header like the request and contains a blob of compressed data, using the same schema version and same compression algorithm as specified in the `auctionBlob`.
+The response contains a framing header like the request and contains a blob of compressed data, using the same schema version and same compression algorithm as specified in the `request`.
 The response needs to be padded to a set of sizes to limit the amount of information leaking from the auction.

 Prior to compression and encryption, the AuctionResult is encoded as CBOR with the following schema (specified using [JSON Schema](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-01)):